Ma Ying-jeou

 In short, everything that Chen did during his administration against China, Ma has reversed it.
 China, in the meanwhile, has eased up on Ma, allowing him multiple transit stops traveling around the world (something which former Taiwanese presidents were refused repeatedly), granted Taiwan observer status in the World Health Organization and has increased Taiwan’s participation in the APEC meetings.

 However, Ma’s white flag against the Chinese isn’t totally up just yet.
 During his inaugural address, Ma vowed there would be “No reunification, no independence and no war,” during his 4 years as president.
 Like his predecessor, Ma has continued to voice opposition to Chinese missiles pointed towards Taiwan.
 When asked by China to expand direct flights to Taiwan, Ma refused, citing security issues.
 When a $6 billion dollar arms package by the Obama Administration was pushed on Taiwan, many figured Ma would refuse or re-negotiate for a smaller package.
 Ma, on the contrary, accepted the package.
-To Taiwan’s credit, the largest free standing army in the whole world is right next door, a couple of high tech, sophisticated defensive weapons wouldn’t hurt!
+To Taiwan’s credit, the largest free standing army in the whole world is right next door in China, so having a couple of high tech, sophisticated defensive weapons systems is probably a good thing!

 So what is Ma’s deal with the China deal anyways?
 Wasn’t he one of the biggest China supporters in the Kuomintang?
-Two things.
-One, Ma has always been a leader of the people.
-He has been notorious for maintaining a balance of “sides.”
+Well, yes, but Ma has always been a leader of the people, for the people….and that means ALL the people.
+He has been famous/infamous for maintaining a balance of “sides.”
 The event which stands out most and signaled a change in his attitude towards China was after their highest government leader visited the island in 2009 and signed a bunch of accords and recognitions with Taiwan.
 Things were fine and dandy between the two nations but average Joe Taiwanese citizen was pissed off.
 Upon the departure of China’s leader, almost 500,000 protesters, backed by the opposition party, staged a violent protest with police.
 Tensions had never been higher!
 Ma has to contend with the opposition, their supporters and their view that Taiwan should never be a part of China.
 It was shortly after this event that Ma reaffirmed his “No reunification, no independence, no war” vow.

 One thing is very clear about this cat: his composure.
 Even when facing his fiercest critics, Ma maintains his cool and never has broken character under pressure, something his predecessors could not do.
-According to his past voting records, in any election he has participated, he has managed to secure the 27-40 age women’s votes by a landslide.
-It doesn’t hurt that he is devastatingly handsome.
+And he is going to need to keep his cool when dealing with a stagnant economy, declining popularity of his political party at the local level, and continued tight-rope walking with the increasingly assertive and confident Chinese government.

 Photos